akostrik/CPP_module_42/01/README.md

 If something should always exist and never change, use a references

-Reference !=  new variable
+A reference !=  new variable

-Reference doesn't occupy memory
+A reference doesn't occupy memory

 A reference = an aliase for an existing variable